HaoweiLi1/standing_balance_sim/README.md

 ## Python and MATLAB Plotter Scripts

 I have developed plotter tools in both Python and MATLAB.
-While the Python plotters are quicker to use, I would recommend using the MATLAB plotters as they are more updated and are used to produce the plots seen in the [Experiments](#Experiments) section.
+While the Python plotters are quicker to use, I would recommend using the MATLAB plotters as they are more updated and are used to produce the plots seen in the [Experiments](#Experiments) section (they look much nicer).

 Available Python Plotter Methods:
 1. `plot_3d_pose_trajectory` - plots the pose trajectory of the humanoid's center of mass as the simulation evovles